jonathanjameswatson/shopping/README.md

 $ yarn run generate
 ```

-## Environment variables
+## Setting up saving and loading

-Set SHOPPING_JWT_SECRET to a secret key before deploying the web app in production.
-Set SHOPPING_MAIN_PASSWORD to the password needed to access the web app.
+To set up saving and loading, host this website on Netlify.
+Netlify needs the SHOPPING_JWT_SECRET environment variable set to a secret key before deploying the web app in production and the SHOPPING_MAIN_PASSWORD environment variable to the password needed to access saving and loading.
-Set SHOPPING_DB_CONNECTION_STRING to the connection string for the MongoDB connection used.

-## Database

 The database used for this web app uses MongoDB.
-Set up a database with the name "shopping" and a capped collection also called "shopping".
-Set the SHOPPING_DB_CONNECTION_STRING to the database cluster's connection string.
+Set up a database with the name "shopping" and a capped collection also named "shopping".
+Set the SHOPPING_DB_CONNECTION_STRING environment variable in Netlify to the database cluster's connection string.

 ## License